-Whenever oil lost its properties it needs to be filter.
+Whenever oil lost its properties it needs to be filtered.
 Replacement of oil is not necessary and is not recommended due to its heavy cost.
-The filtration process is doing until the desired properties of oil are achieved.
-Oil Break Down Analysis BDA test is frequently conducting while doing filtration.
-The entire process usually takes 5-8 hours depends on the size of transformer.
+The filtration process is done until the desired properties of the oil are achieved.
+Oil Break Down Analysis BDA test is frequently conducted while doing filtration.
+The entire process usually takes 5-8 hours depending on the size of the transformer.
 Before doing oil filtration the transformer load has to transfer to other transformers otherwise shutdown is needed.

 The most important job of filtration is